Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Main Theoretical Results for Hypergraph Affinities

 Comparing the type-t affinity $\h_t(X)$ against $\bs_t(X)$ generalizes a standard approach for checking for homophily in graphs.
 When $k = t = 2$, the hypergraph affinity score $\h_t(X)$ equals the homophily index of a graph, and the type-2 baseline score is

 As $n \rightarrow \infty$, this converges to the class proportion $|X|/n$, which is typically used as the standard baseline for the homophily index of a graph.
-In addition to generalizing the baseline for a graph homophily index, our hypergraph baseline scores satisfy the following intuitive interpretation. \begin{lemma} Let $H = (V,E)$ be the hypergraph where every set of $k$ nodes in $V$ defines a hyperedge of size $k$, and nodes are from one of two classes $\{A,B\}$.
-The type-$t$ affinity scores for class $X \in \{A,B\}$ equals the type-$t$ baseline score~\eqref{base1}. \end{lemma} \begin{proof} The number of type-$(X,t)$ hyperedges in $H$ is $m_t(X) = {|X| \choose t} {n-|X| \choose k-t}$, the total number of ways to choose $t$ nodes from $X$ and $k-t$ nodes that are not in $X$.
+In addition to generalizing the baseline for a graph homophily index, our hypergraph baseline scores satisfy the following intuitive interpretation, as given in the main text. \begin{reproposition} Let $H_{k,n}^* = (V,E)$ be the complete $k$-uniform hypergraph on $n$ nodes.
+The type-$t$ affinity score for class $X \subseteq V$ equal the type-$t$ baseline score in~\eqref{base1-app}. \end{reproposition} \begin{proof} The number of type-$(X,t)$ hyperedges in $H$ is $m_t(X) = {|X| \choose t} {n-|X| \choose k-t}$, the total number of ways to choose $t$ nodes from $X$ and $k-t$ nodes that are not in $X$.
 The type-$t$ affinity score for class $X$ is therefore

 where we have used the fact that ${|X| \choose i} = \frac{|X|}{i} {|X| - 1 \choose i-1}$.
 This is the same as $\bs_t(X)$ --- the numerator is identical, and the denominator is an alternative way to list all the possible ways to select $k-1$ nodes from a set of $n-1$ nodes, by separately counting how many of each type of hyperedge could be formed. \end{proof} To provide further intuition for the baseline scores, we observe that the type-$t$ baseline score is also related the type-$t$ hypergraph affinity for a hypergraph obtained by generating hyperedges at random without regard to node class.
 Consider a cardinality-based HSBM where for some $p \in (0,1)$, $p_i = p$ for all $i \in \{0,1, 2, \hdots , k\}$.
 If $M_t$ is a random variable representing the number of type-$t$ hyperedges, then